-Do Bilingual Kids Start to Talk Later?
+Do Kids from Bilingual Families Start Talking Later?

 Another Issue: Communicating with a Non-Verbal Child

-In the second blog in the series, Communicating With Non-Verbal Child Part 2: Setting Communication Goals, the focus is on setting goals for kids in the different four stages of communication.
+Secondly, its focus is on setting goals for kids in the different four stages of communication.
 This blog also includes helpful videos by experts to help you learn the processes involved in each stage to set the appropriate goals.

 Again, there is hope for non-verbal and speech delayed kids